LukyTheFatGUYYY/Squatch/README.md

 If you found any issues that are related to the bot, then you can create an [issue](https://github.com/MrXez/Squatch/issues).

 # Currently Known Issues
-* the images for all of the moderation commands are bugged out
 * im trying to figure out how to get deletemsg.js to work since it requires discord links to delete the messages
-* ticket doesnt work, plan to rewrite it after i finished most of the other things
-* antiswear doesnt work
-* the verification code stopped automatically giving member role to bot accounts and letting them bypass the verification
+* the verification code stopped automatically giving member role to other bot's and letting them bypass the verification

 # How to install the bot
-* If you don't have [**Node.js**](https://nodejs.org/en/) then install node first.
+* If you don't have [**Node.js**](https://nodejs.org/en/) then install the latest node version first.

-* Download the bot's code from this [GitHub page](https://github.com/MrXez/Squatch/archive/refs/heads/main.zip).
+* Download the bot's code from here[GitHub page](https://github.com/MrXez/Squatch/archive/refs/heads/main.zip).

 * Extract the zip file.